oxguy3/flags/GOOGLE_SHEETS.md

 # Flags in Google Sheets

 Here's a nifty little formula you can use to spruce up your spreadsheets with flags from this repository!
-Unfortunately, these formulas use Google-specific features, so they will only work with Google Sheets.

-Country flags come in a wide variety of aspect ratios, so there is no perfect cell size for displaying these flags.
-However, I have found that a row height of 21 pixels and a column width of 38 pixels is fairly optimal (you can precisely define the size by selecting the entire row/column, right-clicking, and choosing the "Resize" option).
+You can preview what this will look like in [this spreadsheet](https://docs.google.com/spreadsheets/d/1GoDDhtoDuKwDv9pB5hKFkcHzhI420z2lr4szovryXaU/edit#gid=0) .

 ## Formulas